The genuine BitTorrent.exe file is a software component of BitTorrent by BitTorrent.

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the BitTorrent.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: BitTorrent.exe is not essential for the Windows OS and causes relatively few problems.
-BitTorrent.exe is located in a subfolder of "C:\Program Files".
+BitTorrent.exe is located in a subfolder of the user's profile folder.

-The program has a visible window.
-BitTorrent.exe is not a Windows core file.
-There is no information about the author of the file.
-The software listens for or sends data on open ports to a LAN or the Internet.
-The software starts when Windows starts (see Registry key: Run, MACHINE\Run, User Shell Folders).
+The file is not a Windows core file.
+The BitTorrent.exe file is a Verisign signed file.
+The file has a digital signature.
+The program starts upon Windows startup (see Registry key: Run).
+The program has no visible window.
 BitTorrent.exe is able to monitor applications and record keyboard and mouse inputs.
-Therefore the technical security rating is 35% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 41% dangerous, however you should also read the user reviews.

 Recommended: Identify BitTorrent.exe related errors

-If BitTorrent.exe is located in a subfolder of the user's profile folder, the security rating is 40% dangerous.
-The file size is 1,701,992 bytes (9% of all occurrences), 1,744,472 bytes and 27 more variants.
+If BitTorrent.exe is located in a subfolder of "C:\Program Files", the security rating is 19% dangerous.
+The file size is 587,568 bytes (20% of all occurrences), 383,488 bytes and 29 more variants.
 The file is not a Windows core file.
-The file is a Verisign signed file.
 The file has a digital signature.
-The process starts when Windows starts (see Registry key: Run, MACHINE\Run, User Shell Folders).
-The program is not visible.
+The BitTorrent.exe file is a Verisign signed file.
 BitTorrent.exe is able to monitor applications and record keyboard and mouse inputs.

 If BitTorrent.exe is located in a subfolder of the user's "Documents" folder, the security rating is 62% dangerous.
 The file size is 6,078,360 bytes.

-Important: Some malware camouflages itself as BitTorrent.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example Worm:Win32/RJump.J or Backdoor:Win32/Rajump.A (detected by Microsoft), and W32.Rajump (detected by Symantec).
+Important: Some malware camouflages itself as BitTorrent.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example TROJ_GEN.R00XC0ECU16 or TROJ_GEN.R00XC0PB116 (detected by TrendMicro), and Gen:Variant.Application.Bundler.Amonetize.58 (detected by BitDefender).
 Therefore, you should check the BitTorrent.exe process on your PC to see if it is a threat.
-We recommend Security Task Manager for verifying your computer's security.
-This was one of the Top Download Picks of The Washington Post and PC World.
+If BitTorrent has changed your browser's search engine and start page, you can recover your browser's default settings as follows:Reset default browser settings for Internet-Explorer ▾

 A clean and tidy computer is the key requirement for avoiding problems with BitTorrent.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.